-The Hart Canyon VV Compressor Station is in compliance with all applicable requirements; consequently, a compliance plan, a compliance schedule, and a schedule of certified progress reports is not required.
+The facility is in compliance with all applicable requirements; consequently, a compliance plan, a compliance schedule, and a schedule of certified progress reports is not required.

 The facility is not equipped with any acid rain sources; consequently, compliance with the acid rain provisions is not required as a part of this permit application.